Andrew-Forster/Minesweeper-Game/readme.md

 ### Current Version

-- **First Assignment:** The base structure of Minesweeper has been implemented.
+- **Milestone 1:** The base structure of Minesweeper has been implemented.
 This version prints the board to the console, displaying all relevant cell information such as whether a cell contains a mine, has mines around it, or has no mines in its vicinity
+- **Milestone 2:** Built upon Milestone 1, this version implements, revealing cells, flagging bombs, basic game flow, rewards & more.

 ## Features